in28minutes/java-cheat-sheet/README.md

 //IS-A relationship.
 Comedian is-a Actor public class Comedian extends Actor {
     public void performComedy(){
        System.out.println("Comedy");
     };
 }
 ```

-We can now reuse Animal methods from an instance of Comedian class as well.
+Methods in Animal class can be executed from an instance of Comedian class.

 ```
 Comedian comedian = new Comedian();